outdreamer/build-a-cure/invention_timeline.md

 		- https://twitter.com/alienbot123/status/215463952308637696
 		- https://twitter.com/alienbot123/status/743224678320316420

-	- other useful insights identified/explained are in the primary repo (build-a-cure), my finder repo, or my online emails/messages/posts/blogs, which I have yet to organize
+	- other useful insights identified/explained are in the primary repo (solver), my finder repo, or my online emails/messages/posts/blogs, which I have yet to organize

 	- I identified:
 		- that some functions were inherent to all processes & were interchangeable (find, build, apply, mean, derive)